 GRANTS AVAILABLE FOR BOYLE COUNTY

 Qualified charitable organizations serving Boyle County are eligible to apply for funding for projects for the good of Boyle County.
 Funding priorities for this grant opportunity include public education and services for disadvantaged and/or disabled youth and adults.
 Successful proposals will address community needs through projects and programs that demonstrate sustainable impact and measurable outcomes.
+The Hudson-Ellis competitive grantmaking program is made possible through the generosity of Lottie B. Ellis and other donors who established funds through bequests for the good of Boyle County.
+Grant request amount should not exceed $10,000.

 Sign Up for Updates